Virtual and real processes, the K\"all\'en function, and the relation to dilogarithms: Dilogarithms

 \subsection{Support and similarities}

-Because the Bloch--Wigner dilogarithm vanishes for positive values of the K\"all\'en function, the support of the Bloch--Wigner dilogarithm and the K\"all\'en function within the domain triangle are both given by the K\"all\'en triangle shown in Fig.~\ref{viretri}.
-A first glimpse on the topographical plot of both functions in Fig.~\ref{viretop} might lead to the conjecture that these functions are the same up to normalization.
-In order to (dis)prove this conjecture we have to compare the contour lines of the two functions.
+Because the Bloch--Wigner dilogarithm $D(z)$ vanishes for real values of $z$, it is evident from Eq.~(\ref{zm1m2m3}) that it vanishes for positive values of the K\"all\'en function.
+Therefore, the support of the Bloch--Wigner dilogarithm and the K\"all\'en function within the domain triangle are both given by the K\"all\'en triangle shown in Fig.~\ref{viretri}.
+A first glimpse at the topographical plot of both functions in Fig.~\ref{viretop} might lead to the (wrong) conjecture that these functions are the same up to normalization.
+Indeed, such a simple relation is impossible because dilogarithms are transcendental function while the square root of the K\"all\'en function is not.
+However, the similarity of these two functions, if sufficient in the particular application, can be used to give a first (numerical) estimate of integrals containing the Bloch--Wigner dilogarithm.